gschmutz/stream-processing-workshop/04d-stream-data-integration-with-elasticsearch/README.md

 We will implement it using Kafka Connect and use Kibana for the visualization of the data.

-In order to do this workshop, you will have to first finish [Workshop 6: Data Ingestion with Kafka Connect](../06-twitter-data-ingestion-with-kafka-connect/README.md).
+In order to do this workshop, you will have to first finish [Data Ingestion with Kafka Connect](../04c-twitter-data-ingestion-with-kafka-connect/README.md).
+This workshop will only work with the Kafka Connect solution on the input side, and not with the NiFi and/or StreamSets solution.

 ## Configure the Elasticsearch Connector